Hearing conservation program: Record keeping

 Noise exposure measurement records must be maintained for at least 2 years.
 Audiometric test records must be retained for the duration of the affected employee's employment.
 Additionally, employees, former employees, representatives designated by the individual employee and the Assistant Secretary all must have access to these records.

 Program evaluation

 Proper program evaluation is important in maintaining the health of hearing conservation program.
 The National Institute for Occupational Safety and Health (NIOSH) has created a checklist to help evaluate the effectiveness of a hearing conservation program.
 It can be found on their website.
 NIOSH recommends that fewer than 5% of exposed employees should have a 15 dB significant threshold shift in the same ear and same frequency.
 It also suggests using the term hearing loss prevention program rather than a hearing conservation program.
-While this change may seem superfluous, it is important to note the advancement.
 "Conservation" implies a response by the workplace caused by initial signs of employee hearing loss, whereas "prevention" promotes policies (such as "buy quiet") and procedures (such as hearing protection training and education) to decrease the possibility of occupational hearing loss from happening in the first place.